Aryesh-M/Learn/SQL Server.md

 >    -- Transaction 2
 >    Select * from tblInventory Where Id = 1
 > ```
-> So, the Transaction 2 will execute just 15 seconds after Transaction 1 has been executed
+> So, the Transaction 1 will wait/delay for 15 seconds and then transaction 2 will get executed
 > If we want to the Transaction 2 to read the uncommitted data, then we can include a script like this with Transaction 2
 > ```sql
 >     Set Transaction isolation level read uncommitted